Grimsbury: History

-When meadows and the recently discussed race-course at Grimsbury were sold to the Great Western Railway circa 1850, the owner also sold the other part of his land, north of the Middleton Road to the Banbury Freehold Land Society, which was financially backed by Cobb's Bank, to build middle-class houses, but development was slow at the time and some plots were never built upon.
+When meadows and the recently disused race-course at Grimsbury were sold to the Great Western Railway circa 1850, the owner also sold the other part of his land, north of the Middleton Road to the Banbury Freehold Land Society, which was financially backed by Cobb's Bank, to build middle-class houses, but development was slow at the time and some plots were never built upon.
 The land in question and the location of today's Spice Ball Park are marked as "Liable to flooding" on the 1882, 1900, 1910 and 1922 Ordnance Survey maps.

 Duke Street, was located at the western edge of Wilkins' (now demolished) brick pit, was developed around 1870.
 There was a substantial 'brick, tile and drain works' with a short tramway in it to the east of Grimsbury in the vicinity of Howard Street according to the 1882, 1883 1900, 1910, 1922 1923 and 1947 Ordnance Survey maps.
 It had closed by 1923 and the last workshops had shut in 1955.
 It was mostly built on by 1965 according to the 1955 and 1965 O.S. maps.

 The Banbury Town Council built the houses in King's Road and on the Easington estate.
 Other working-class type houses were built at the south end of Britannia Road and the area to the east between 1881 and 1930, as well as in both Old Grimsbury Road and Gibbs Road.
 More up-market houses were built in both the Marlborough Road area and in Bath Road, Kings Road, Park Road, and Queen Street in Neithrop.
 The mostly late 19th-century suburb of Grimsbury witnessed rapid growth between 1881 and 1930.
 About 300 more houses were built after 1945, in the areas of Grimsbury Square, Fergusson Road, Howard Street, School View, and Edward Street.
 To the north of Grimsbury Square is the 1945–55 area of "New Grimsbury" and south of it is the 1930 and earlier old town of "Old Grimsbury".

-Grimsbury, Old and New, along with the hamlets of Nethercote, Banbury and Huscote, Banbury were historically hamlets in Warkworth parish, Northamptonshire, but which were transferred in 1889 to the parish of Bodicote, Oxfordshire.
 A retail and residential development was built on the former site of the Bridge Motors Vauxhall dealership and opened in 2010.
 The region has in recent decades been home to many Asian families and has recently been settled by many East European immigrants.
 Grimsbury is on a floodplain and suffered severe floods in 1998 and 2007.